gumyr/cq_warehouse/docs/finger_jointed_boxes.rst

 The Workplane used to create a finger jointed box must contain a solid object (actually a Solid or Compound object), and one or more Edges that is to be jointed.
 In the above example, all of the edges are selected except for those on the top of the object which results in an open box.
-The resulting faces can be edited further if required.
-Here is an example of what the faces created for a simple box:
+The resulting faces can be further modified if required.

+Here is an example of finger jointed faces of a simple box:

 .. image:: finger_jointed_box_faces.png
 	:alt: finger_jointed_box_faces

+Notice how the finger joints on the nearest corner are in a different pattern than the simple fingers on the other parts of the box?
+This is done to avoid the creation of a missing corner.

 Finger joint size is calculated internally such that an integer number of finger joints are present on each edge - i.e. if the ``targetFingerWidth`` would result in a partial